playgrdstar/intro_jupyternotebook/README.md

-# Python Basics
+# Introduction to Jupyter Notebook

-Just a super simple walkthrough of Python
+Just a super simple introduction to the Jupyter Notebook